omka0708/aionumbers/README.md

 Functions expect link (or list of links) and parameter `auto`.

 When `auto=True`, the function automatically fills city code with *495* (Moscow) if it is missing.

+Otherwise (`auto=False`), the number without city code is not included in the result.

 Look in `main.py` file how module `aionumbers` should be used.